 We wanted them to know that their character and their relationship with God defined them, not their academic success or other achievements.

-The lessons of 2018 have helped to guide my wife and me in communicating, supporting, and encouraging our children in their academic journey and everyday life.
-We’ve learnt to make it a point to ensure that biblical teachings remain the cornerstone of our parenting, so that we can mould our children’s character and help them navigate through the travails of life.
+These lessons have helped to guide my wife and me in communicating, supporting, and encouraging our children in their academic journey and everyday life.
+We’ve learnt to make it a point to ensure that biblical teachings remain the cornerstone of our parenting, so that we can mould our children’s character and help them navigate through the travails of life, as we look to God as a family.